Yves du Manoir

-Yves Frantz Loys Marie Le Pelley du Manoir, known as Yves du Manoir (August 11, 1904 - January 2, 1928) was a French rugby player.
+Yves Frantz Loys Marie Le Pelley du Manoir, known as Yves du Manoir (11 August 1904 – 2 January 1928) was a French rugby player.

 Du Manoir was born at Vaucresson, into an aristocratic family; his father and mother were Viscount and Viscountess Le Pelley.
 He excelled at tennis, rowing, swimming, gymnastics and running.
 He also liked motorcycles.
 But it was as a rugby player that he stood out.
 He joined Racing Club de France, a Paris club, as he lived in the prestigious Rue de Rennes in the centre of the city.
 He was a versatile back, a good kicker and an excellent tackler, who played generally as fly-half.

-He won his first cap for France at the age of 20 on January 1, 1925, at Colombes against Ireland.
-Despite a 3–9 defeat, his flamboyant style made him the darling of the crowd, who chanted his name during the game, and he was chosen as man of the match.
+He won his first cap for France, at the age of 20, on 1 January 1925 at Colombes against Ireland.
+Despite a 9-3 defeat, his flamboyant style made him the darling of the crowd, who chanted his name during the game, and he was chosen as man of the match.
 He went on to get seven other caps, one as captain against Scotland in 1927.

 The epitome of the perfect gentleman, Du Manoir was also a brain.
 He enrolled at the prestigious military school École polytechnique, where he graduated as an air force second lieutenant in 1925.